 For a listing of current and previous prize winners, please consult the following links:

-Established in 2016 in memory of our late colleague Robert M. Durling, this award recognizes excellence in the teaching of Dante’s life, time, and works by educators working in North American secondary schools (i.e., high school and middle school).
-Teachers are eligible to apply who are currently teaching Dante, or who have taught Dante during the academic year immediately preceding the competition deadline.
-The prizewinner receives a monetary award in the amount of $1,000.
+Established in 2016 in memory of our late colleague Robert M. Durling, this award has recognized excellence in the teaching of Dante’s life, time, and works by educators working in North American secondary schools (i.e., high school and middle school).
+Beginning in 2023, the prize can also be awarded to encourage school teachers to develop courses or incorporate significant modules on Dante in their courses.
+Teachers may apply on the basis of a course or course component already taught or on one they intend to teach within the next two academic years.
+The prize winner receives a monetary award in the amount of $1,000.

 Undergraduate essays should be no longer than 7,500 words and graduate essays should be no longer than 10,000 words, including footnotes but excluding bibliography.
 While these are the upper word limits, we do accept shorter submissions.
 The essay submitted can be a self-standing work or a portion of a larger work.
 In the latter case, writers are asked to include in the submission a description of how the essay fits within the larger whole.
 That description will not count towards the essay's overall word limit, but should not exceed 750 words for undergraduate essays or 1,000 words for graduate essays.